Saturday, 12 January 2013

 Run as Administrator

-Some programs need you to run them with Administrator rights before they'll work properly.
-The old context menu isn't available for a pinned Start screen app, but right-click one, and if it's appropriate for this app then you'll see a Run As Administrator option.
+Run as Administrator Some programs need you to run them with Administrator rights before they'll work properly.
+The old context menu isn't available for a pinned Start screen app, but right-click one, and if it's appropriate for this app then you'll see a Run As Administrator opti...

 Spell check

-Windows 8 apps all have spellcheck where relevant, which looks and works much as it does in Microsoft Office.
-Make a mistake and a wavy red line will appear below the offending word; tap or right-click this to see suggested alternative words, or add the word to your own dictionary if you prefer.
+Spell check Windows 8 apps all have spellcheck where relevant, which looks and works much as it does in Microsoft Office.
+Make a mistake and a wavy red line will appear below the offending word; tap or right-click this to see suggested alternative words, or add the word to your own dictionary if you pref...

 Run two apps side by side

-Windows 8 apps are what Microsoft calls "immersive" applications, which basically means they run full-screen - but there is a way to view two at once.
+Run two apps side by side Windows 8 apps are what Microsoft calls "immersive" applications, which basically means they run full-screen - but there is a way to view two at once.
 Swipe from the left and the last app you were using will turn into a thumbnail; drop this and one app displays in a sidebar pane while your current app takes the rest of the screen.
-And you can then swap these by swiping again.
+And you can then swap these by swiping again....

 Mastering Internet Explorer in Windows 8